binarymash/evelyn/README.md

 - A core framework providing the underlying feature toggling functionality, written in C# and targetting .NET Standard 2.0

-- A ReST API server and client that expose this functionality over HTTP, written in C# and targetting .NET Standard 2.0.
+- A REST API server and client that expose this functionality over HTTP, written in C# and targetting .NET Standard 2.0.
 Sample hosts are provided for .NET Core 2.0.

 - A management user interface, built on React/Redux/Node.